 The transfer balance cap limits how much you can transfer from your super into retirement accounts.

-The transfer balance cap is currently set at $1.6 million, and may increase annually in $100,000 increments (in line with CPI).
+The transfer balance cap is currently set at $1.6 million, and may increase annually in $100,000 increments (in line with the Consumer Price Index, or CPI).

 If you exceed the cap, you may be required to pay a fine and transfer the excess money out of your retirement accounts.